dakual/bash-commands/README.md

-hostname -I           # Display all local IP addresses of the host. wget http://domain.com/file # Download http://domain.com/file netstat -nutlp        # Display listening tcp and udp ports and corresponding programs
+hostname -I           # Display all local IP addresses of the host. wget http://domain.com/file # Download http://domain.com/file netstat -nutlp        # Display listening tcp and udp ports and corresponding programs netstat -i            # List all network interfaces and in/out usage netstat -l            # List all open ports traceroute example.com      # List all servers the network traffic goes through

+nmap 0.0.0.0                # Scan for the 1000 most common open ports on localhost nmap 0.0.0.0 -p1-65535      # Scan for open ports on localhost between 1 and 65535 nmap 192.168.4.3            # Scan for the 1000 most common open ports on a remote IP address nmap -sP 192.168.1.1/24     # Discover all machines on the network by ping'ing them

+host example.com            # Show the IPv4 and IPv6 addresses
+dig example.com             # Show complete DNS information
 ```

 ## ARCHIVES (TAR FILES)